Vaporizer (inhalation device): Cannabis vaporizers

 Cannabis flower is commonly consumed using a dry-herb vaporizer.
-The cannabis may be heated in a chamber via indirect flame exposure or an electrical heating element, allowing users to inhale the resulting vapor.
+The cannabis may be heated in a chamber via indirect flame exposure or an electrical heating element, typically using either conduction or convection heating methods, allowing users to inhale the resulting vapor.
 The temperatures reached are cooler than the combustion temperature of cannabis, which is around 230–315 °C (445–600 °F).

 Cannabis is also consumed via the vaporization of cannabis concentrates or oils extracted from the plant, commonly referred to as "dabbing".
 Users typically employ a torch to heat a small cup shaped quartz or titanium attachment on a bong before dabbing the oil onto the heated surface and inhaling the vapors through the bong.
 This route of consumption is generally much more potent than smoking or vaporizing marijuana flower due to the increased concentration of cannabinoids.
 Users typically report that the effects of dabbing are much more intense than regular cannabis, while also being shorter lived.

 Cannabis concentrate is also commonly used in e-cigarette style vaporizer pens in the form of liquid containers known as cartridges.
 A battery connected to the atomizer is used to heat the cannabis oil, creating a vapor that is inhaled by the user.
 Cartridges typically contain different preparations of cannabis oil mixed with cannabinoids, terpenes, solvents (primarily Propylene glycol and Glycerol) used for thinning, fatty acids, and flavonoids.
 Natural or artificial terpenes are frequently added by manufacturers to enhance flavor, often using blends that mimic popular cannabis strains or sugary foods such as candy or pastries.